micropython/micropython/docs/library/micropython.rst

 .. function:: mem_info([verbose])

    Print information about currently used memory.
-If the *verbose* argument is given then extra information is printed.

-   The information that is printed is implementation dependent, but currently includes the amount of stack and heap used.
-In verbose mode it prints out the entire heap indicating which blocks are used and which are free.
+The information that is printed is implementation dependent, but always includes the amount of stack and heap used.

+   The *verbose* argument is a bitfield (defaulting to zero), and will enable additional information as follows:

+   If *verbose* is ``1``, then it will additionally print out the entire heap, showing the status of each block.
+(This may not be supported on all boards and ports).

+   If *verbose* is ``2``, then it will additionally print a summary of heap fragmentation, showing the number of allocations that would succeed for successive powers of two sized allocations.

+   To get both the heap dump and the fragmentation statistics, set *verbose* to ``3``.

 .. function:: qstr_info([verbose])